Subscribe to FYI Denmark Blog

 Try to always to avoid traveling alone, especially at night or on weekends.
 If you do just be vigilant.
 It really is rare that anything happens.

-For more information on the Metro in Denmark, you can go to the Metro homepage
+For more information on the Metro in Denmark, you can go to the Metro in Denmark homepage